 Most other Medicaid managed care states have ten or more plans, regional carve-outs, separate networks for different programs, and complicated carve-out rules for behavioral health, dental, or long-term care.
-Tennessee has three statewide MCOs with a unified pharmacy formulary, a unified dental network, and a unified non-emergency transportation rule.
-That makes the comparison much simpler than it looks.
+Tennessee has three statewide MCOs sharing one program-wide pharmacy formulary and one statewide dental network, so the two categories families shop hardest on drop out of the comparison entirely.
+Non-emergency transportation is the exception to watch: the benefit rules are the same for everyone, but the broker that actually arranges your rides is assigned by plan, not by the state.

 This guide explains who must enroll, how the three plans actually differ, how to switch, and how to pick the right one for your family.